-The general process for manufacturing CAP-1002 differs very little from the CAP-1001 process, except that it can be executed at a significantly larger scale.
-This is because the starting material is from an entire heart taken from a donor that was collected from an organ procurement organization, or OPO, rather than a small biopsy taken from the patient.
+The manufacturing process for CAP-1002 begins with material from an entire heart received from a donor that was collected from an organ procurement organization, or OPO.
+This tissue is then taken to the lab where the cells are isolated, expanded, and processed through a series of proprietary unit operations.
 After expanding, processing, release testing and quality review, the CAP-1002 product becomes available for administration to patients.
 CAP-1002 is cryo-preserved, enabling us to produce large lots that can be frozen and then administered to patients as needed.